vmware/container-service-extension/docs/KNOWN_ISSUES.md

 tenants that were given access to the CSE UI plugin.

 ---
-### If CSE server is inaccessible, on vCD UI user only sees the loading spinner instead of an error display
+### If CSE server is inaccessible, on VCD UI user only sees the loading spinner instead of an error display

 There is no workaround for this at present.
 We will fix this in a future release